Foreign interference in Canadian democracy.

 CSIS warned every Prime Minister since 2004.
 Beijing operated police stations on Canadian soil.
 Diaspora communities were intimidated.
 Election outcomes were influenced.
-The Hogue Commission confirmed it all — and recommended reforms that have yet to be implemented.
+The Hogue Commission confirmed the core facts — and recommended reforms that have yet to be fully implemented.
+This file is the accountability shelf: open NSICOP, Hogue, and CSIS materials linked below.
+Atmosphere is not proof.

 The Hogue Commission